In Rural U.S., Fears of Virus Seem Far Away as Stores Reopen

 In Montana’s capital of Helena, the Lasso the Moon toy store was open, but its doors were locked.
 Customers had to knock to be let in, up to four at a time, as long as they were wearing masks.

-Owner Amy Barrett said the door is locked to give employees a chance to don masks.
-Her wariness reflected the uncertainty of many small-business owners who have been allowed to reopen.
+Owner Amy Barrett said the door is locked to give employees time to don masks.
+Her wariness reflected the uncertainty of many small-business owners allowed to reopen.

 “We’re still unsure quite how open to be,” Barrett said.
 “I don’t know how many people are going to want to come in.”

-Note: This story has been corrected to show Picchioni’s IGA supermarket was misspelled Picchinoni’s.